 Position regarding the Israeli-Palestinian conflict

-The Ethical Council conducts dialogues with companies that are linked to violations of international conventions which the state of Sweden has endorsed.
+The Council on Ethics conducts dialogues with companies that are linked to violations of international conventions which the state of Sweden has endorsed.
 The aim of the dialogues is to persuade the companies to address the problem and also to adopt preventive policies and procedures to prevent future violations of these conventions.

 “The European Union and Sweden believe that border negotiations must be based on the 1967 borders and what they looked like before the Six-Day War (the so-called Green Line).
 Any changes to these limits must be agreed in direct negotiations between the parties.
 Both parties must refrain from actions that establish “new facts on the ground” and are likely to forestall the border negotiations.
 The EU and Sweden believe that the Israeli settlements in the West Bank, including East Jerusalem, are contrary to international law and constitute an obstacle to peace and threaten to make a two-state solution impossible.
 Israel is called upon to freeze all settlement activity, including in East Jerusalem and to dismantle all the so-called outposts that have arisen since March 2001.”